 8×8’s hidden fees

-As well as not listing their prices, there are several additional fees and charges that may not be immediately apparent in their standard plans (once you are privy to them).
+As well as not listing their prices, several additional fees may not be immediately apparent in their standard plans (once you are privy to them).
 Here’s a breakdown of potential hidden costs to consider:

 - Regulatory Recovery Fee (RRF): This fee is charged per line of service, covering the costs of regulatory compliance and government mandates.
 One source states that 8×8 charges $3.49 per extension for the RRF.